 - Automated mailing programs that use the Outlook Send method

 To avoid the prompts in applications that you develop, you can use one of these programming interfaces:

 Extended MAPI Language for programming Outlook/Exchange with C++ or Delphi only.

-Provides a COM interface to Outlook objects that avoids the “object model guard” of the Outlook E-mail Security Update and exposes properties and methods not available through the Outlook model, such as sender address and Internet message headers.
+Outlook Redemption Provides a COM interface to Outlook objects that avoids the "object model guard" of the Outlook E-mail Security Update and exposes properties and methods not available through the Outlook model, such as sender address and Internet message headers.
 Several security features protect it from being used by malicious programs to send Outlook mail.
 For the redistributable version, it adds a Profman.dll component with the ability to enumerate, add, delete, and modify Outlook profiles using VB or VBScript.

-Visit Outlookcode.com for assistance with programming issues.
+Visit Outlookcode.com for more information on programming issues.

 Also see Reinforcing Dialog-Based Security, a paper by two U.S. Air Force Academy professors that demonstrates how to get around the object model guard prompts using VBScript code and the SendKeys method to, in effect, click the buttons on the prompts.
 For utilities that takes a similar approach, see the tools listed below.

 Automation Security Tools